Rached Ghannouchi: Corruption charges

 On 1 February 2024, Rached Ghannouchi was sentenced along with his son-in-law to three years in prison by the Tunis court, for illicit foreign financing, and ordered to pay a fine of $1.17 million on behalf of his party.
 On 19 February, he went on a hunger strike in prison in solidarity with other opposition figures imprisoned by Saied's government.
 On 13 July 2024, his sentence to three years in prison was confirmed by the Criminal Chamber of the Judicial and Financial Unit.
 On 8 July 2025, he was sentenced to 14 years' imprisonment on terrorism charges.
+On 14 January 2026, his sentence was extended to 22 years in prison.
+On 2 June 2026, Ghannouchi was sentenced to life imprisonment on charges of terrorism.

+In July 2026, it was reported that Ghannouchi had lost consciousness in prison due to an "extreme heatwave" at Mornaguia prison.

-Views and background
+Views

+On Islamism

-Ghannouchi's willingness to compromise with secularists in Tunisia and his country's unique success in maintaining a democratic system following the Arab Spring has been credited by at least one observer (Robert Worth) to his background.
+According to Azzam S. Tamimi, he was influenced by Malik Bennabi and his treatise "Islam and Democracy", which laid "the foundations" for Ghannouchi's "masterpiece" Al‐Hurriyat al‐'Ammah (Public Liberties).
+In 2002, Martin Kramer described him as differing "from other Islamists" in his insistence "that Islam accepts multi-party democracy."
+While Observer Robert Worth credits Ghannouchi with willingness to compromise with secularists in Tunisia and his country's unique success in maintaining a democratic system following the Arab Spring.
 Unlike many Islamists, Ghannouchi "lived abroad for decades, reading widely in three languages", including Western thinkers Karl Marx, Sigmund Freud and Jean-Paul Sartre.
 He admired the courage of leftists who protested in the streets against the dictatorship, were arrested and tortured in prison, and became willing to work with them.
 Watching the initial victory of the Algerian Islamists—while exiled in London—collapse into the slaughter, mayhem and defeat of the civil war, left a deep impact.
-According to Azzam S. Tamimi, he was influenced by Malik Bennabi and his treatise "Islam and Democracy", which laid "the foundations" for Ghannouchi's "masterpiece" Al‐Hurriyat al‐'Ammah (Public Liberties).

-In 2002, an unsympathetic Western source (Martin Kramer) described him as differing "from other Islamists" in his insistence "that Islam accepts multi-party democracy."
+On Homosexuality

 In 2015, he told French journalist Olivier Ravanello that homosexuality should not be criminalized, though he opposed gay marriage.
 He has been interviewed by Michael Moore in Where to Invade Next and stated that homosexuality is a "private affair."